shadowwa/vim-docsis/README.md

 in your `.vimrc` or `init.vim`, then restart Vim and run `:PlugInstall`.

+### Command

+ - `:TLVDecode`: split the TLV string under the cursor and display each part with the Hexadecimal, the Decimal conversion andi, if it looks like a valid string, a string conversion.

 ### Folding

 Folding is enabled for headers by default.